mvccn/aGPT/README.md

     g.ask("a quick question...", fresh=True) #clear past conversation g.ask("how to use F.CrossEntropy?", style="coder")

-    checkout test_aGPT.ipynb for more comprehensive examples.
+    it is more convenient to use this in a jupyter notebook, it can improve your work flow dramatically.
+Checkout test_aGPT.ipynb for more comprehensive examples.

     Note:
     you need to get your own openai key and put it in key.py file like this: